kaobinchou/iotsec/index.md

 ### Submission Guideline

   All papers must be original and not simultaneously submitted to another journal or conference.
 The following paper categories are welcome:
-  - Full papers describing original research in the area of security and privacy for Internet-of-Things (IoT).
+  - Papers describing original research in the area of security and privacy for Internet-of-Things (IoT).

   Submissions limited to **four**, **two column**, pages